How Do the Presidents Rank?

 Located at the University of Connecticut, the Roper Center for Public Opinion Research is a major repository of public opinion data.
 This survey includes the current president, George W. Bush.

-Zogby International conducts public opinion polls and marketing research worldwide.
+Zogby Analytics conducts public opinion polls and marketing research worldwide.

 Fact Monster™ Database, © 2007 Pearson Education, Inc. All rights reserved.